 What causes sciatica?

 The cause of this type of pain is usually put down to ‘nerve trapping’ or more technically, to nerve root compression.
-However, experiments on nerves have shown that compression does not cause pain activity in a nerve, rather pins and needles and numbness.
+However, experiments on nerves have shown that compression does not cause pain in a nerve but pins and needles and numbness.

-The most common cause of radicular pain is disc herniation, but it is becoming clear that this causes pain by other means than just compression.
+The most common cause of radicular pain is disc herniation, but this causes pain by other means than just compression.
 Some people can have disc herniation causing nerve compression on MRI scanning but do not have any symptoms, while others have recovered from sciatica but still show compression on MRI scan.

 There is some evidence that inflammation has a part to play in this kind of pain.
 The central goo in the discs, the nucleus pulposus, may cause some form of chemical irritation of the nerve root.

-This causes a series of changes: increased blood flow and swelling of the root which causes a block to conduction (messages cannot get through properly).
-Areas of the nerve can lose their blood supply, and eventually parts of the nerves can become fibrotic, ie scarred.
+This causes a series of changes.
+Increased blood flow and swelling of the root causes a block to conduction so messages cannot get through properly.
+Areas of the nerve can lose their blood supply, and eventually parts of the nerves can become fibrotic, i.e. scarred.

-While this explanation does explain why nerve conduction should be affected, ie why muscle power and feeling may be altered, it does not explain why the pain occurs.
+While this explanation does explain why nerve conduction should be affected, in other words why muscle power and feeling may be altered, it does not explain why the pain occurs.
 This part of the sciatica puzzle is not yet complete.